cobrateam/splinter/docs/javascript.rst

     browser.evaluate_script("4+4") == 8

-Example: manipulating text fields with JavaScript
+Example: Manipulate text fields with JavaScript
 +++++++++++++++++++++++++++++++++++++++++++++++++

 Some text input actions cannot be "typed" thru ``browser.fill()``, like new lines and tab characters.
 Below is en example how to work around this using ``browser.execute_script()``.
 This is also much faster than ``browser.fill()`` as there is no simulated key typing delay, making it suitable for longer texts.